The Collaborative Brain Toolkit

 Collaboration Requires a New Model

 Our world was built using Problem-Solution Thinking, which encourages the brain to focus on problems.
 Yet our current, more complex landscape requires us to reevaluate using it as our default mode.
-Collaboration requires a new model to collectively engage our creative energy: The Desire-Invention Model.
+Collaboration requires a new model to collectively engage our creative energy: The Desire-Innovation Model.
 It enables groups to rewire their brains to harness group stress, rather than avoid it, and use it to accelerate purpose and progress.
 When defining the problem includes people rather than logical processes, like fixing your car, our brains become messy; one-third to one-half of the brain shuts down as we focus on protecting ourselves from others judgment and actions.

 Problem-Solution is a necessary and useful model that comes with the added dopamine hit of certainty that we get when we find the solution.
 It’s incredibly seductive, so why not use it everywhere?

 To become more resilient, we must collectively invent and build what we desire, and feeling safe and connected is required in order to authentically engage our whole brain.
-The Desire-Invention Model draws on our full hearts and minds, which in turn invites others to meet us there.
+The Desire-Innovation Model draws on our full hearts and minds, which in turn invites others to meet us there.

 When your default Safety Brain mode is on, you naturally employ Problem-Solution Thinking and spend time scanning for problems.
-When you shift to the Desire-Invention Model, you zero in on what you desire and engage your energy to design or invent what you want to experience.
+When you shift to the Desire-Innovation Model, you zero in on what you desire and engage your energy to design or invent what you want to experience.
 This enables you to envision what the landscape makes possible rather than focus on fixing what’s broken.

 Times of Transition

 When in a time of transition, where existing structures are changing, we have an opportunity to choose, and from there, design how we transform.
-The crux of this choice is between trying to build a better mouse trap through improvements to Problem-Solution Thinking, or engaging Desire-Invention Thinking which enables our whole brain to be available to connect for the best outcome for everyone involved.
+The crux of this choice is between trying to build a better mouse trap through improvements to Problem-Solution Thinking, or engaging Desire-Innovation Thinking which enables our whole brain to be available to connect for the best outcome for everyone involved.

 THE BLUEPRINT OF WE™